-- (7) Where considered necessary, the effectiveness of sealing arrangements may be proved by hose or chalk testing supplemented by dimensional measurements of seal compressing components.
-[See Guidance] - (8) Where portable covers, wooden or steel pontoons are fitted, checking the satisfactory condition, where applicable, of: - (A) wooden covers and portable beams, carriers or sockets for the portable beam, and their securing - (B) steel pontoons, including Close-up Survey of hatch cover plating - (C) tarpaulins - (D) cleats, battens and wedges - (E) hatch securing bars and their securing devices - (F) loading pads/bars and the side plate edge - (G) guide plates and chocks - (H) compression bars, drainage channels and drain pipes(if any) - (9) Examination of flame screens on the open ends of air pipes to all bunker tanks. - (10) Examination of bunker and vent piping systems, including ventilators.
+- (7) Where considered necessary, the effectiveness of sealing arrangements may be proved by hose or chalk testing supplemented by dimensional measurements of seal compressing components. - Note: The Surveyor is to consider the cases specified in Ch 1, 801, 1 of the Guidance when requiring the tightness test. - (8) Where portable covers, wooden or steel pontoons are fitted, checking the satisfactory condition, where applicable, of: - (A) wooden covers and portable beams, carriers or sockets for the portable beam, and their securing - (B) steel pontoons, including Close-up Survey of hatch cover plating - (C) tarpaulins - (D) cleats, battens and wedges - (E) hatch securing bars and their securing devices - (F) loading pads/bars and the side plate edge - (G) guide plates and chocks - (H) compression bars, drainage channels and drain pipes(if any) - (9) Examination of flame screens on the open ends of air pipes to all bunker tanks. - (10) Examination of bunker and vent piping systems, including ventilators.